Riding On Insulin – Tips for Skiing and Snowboarding with T1D

 8 – First up, make sure your ski jacket and snow pants have plenty of pockets … with zippers!

-Otherwise, be prepared to carry a backpack with slow AND fast-acting carbs, BG meter, glucagon, testing supplies, etc. Just like fruit snacks can melt sitting in the sun, granola bars and other go-to carb snacks can freeze on the hill.
+Otherwise, be prepared to carry a backpack with slow AND fast-acting carbs, BG meter, glucagon (nasal or injectable), testing supplies, etc. Just like fruit snacks can melt sitting in the sun, granola bars and other go-to carb snacks can freeze on the hill.
 Packets of honey or glucose tabs are great because they won’t freeze like many other fast-acting carbs.

 7 – Test at the bottom of the chairlift BEFORE getting on.